EgorBurykin/sms-service/README.md

 ```

 ### Notes
-There is three services:
+There are three services:
 * *Scheduler*.
 This service accepts HTTP request with SMS and schedules it for delivery.
 * *Message Queue*.
 This service stores incoming messages and allows executor to send
 them.
 * *Executor*.
-This service send messages using MessageBird API.
+This service sends messages using MessageBird API.

-There is no monitoring service, and also you are blind about message delivery.
+There is no monitoring service, and also you are blind about message delivery status.

 ### TODO
-As it is simplified solution there are still a lot to do:
+As it is simplified solution there is still a lot to do:
 * Detach configuration properly.
 * Handle connection failures in Executor and Scheduler to avoid cascade failure.
 * Use appropriate DIC.
 Consider moving this solution to Symfony.
 * Configure restart policies and organize monitoring.
 * Use Alpine Linux as container OS.
+Right now Debian Stretch is used because it has
+ less problems with PECL AMQP extension.